 It is working.

-Um, the terrorists' biggest success uh is in America.
+The terrorists' biggest success is in America.

-The terrorists are having more success with the American media and the American left than they are having with the U.S. military uh in Iraq itself.
+The terrorists are having more success with the American media and the American left than they are having with the U.S. military in Iraq itself.

 What's the alternative?